-One of the smallest primates in the world and one found only in the tropical forests of Northern Colombia, the critically endangered cotton-top tamarin faces deforestation and the pet trade as its main challenges to survival.
+One of the smallest primates in the world and found only in the tropical forests of northern Colombia, the critically endangered cotton-top tamarin faces deforestation and the illegal pet trade as its main challenges to survival.
 Cotton-top tamarins are a critical component of complex ecosystem of the tropical forests of Colombia serving as seed dispersal agents, pollinators, and prey for a myriad of species found in their environment.

-The Conservation Standards have helped Proyecto Tití by helping them design realistic and achievable goals through better project design.
+The Conservation Standards have helped Proyecto Tití design and create realistic and achievable goals through better project design and monitoring.

 “The Conservation Standards are a very useful tool to plan your actions, to plan your goals, and the Conservation Standards help you build the steps or the road to get there.
 It took a lot of effort in the beginning, but then it becomes like second nature, and everything in your organization starts revolving around the strategies, the results chains, the indicators, and the goals you want to achieve.” – Rosamira Guillen, Executive Director

 This one-pound tamarin gets its name from the large white tuft of hair on top of its head.

 Proyecto Tití uses various research methods to study the species, including radio telemetry which allows them to locate study groups of animals in the forest.
 Our long-term field studies have led to new insights into cotton-top tamarin ecology.

 The cotton-top tamarin lives in tropical forests in northern Colombia which are challenged by deforestation.